-Growth in this category can be attributed to industry key players like Genetec Inc., that has helped transform the physical IP security industry by providing customers with a unified, open architecture portfolio of video surveillance, access control, and automatic license plate recognition (ALPR) solutions.
+Growth in this category can be attributed to industry key players like Genetec Inc., which has helped transform the physical IP security industry by providing customers with a unified, open-architecture portfolio of video surveillance, access control, and automatic license plate recognition (ALPR) solutions.

-The flagship of the Genetec IP security portfolio is security centre, the company's open-architecture, unified security platform that blends IP security systems within a single intuitive interface to simplify operations.
-From access control, video surveillance, and ALPR to communications, intrusion, and analytics-security centre empowers organizations through enhanced situational awareness, unified command and control, and connectivity to the cloud.
+The flagship of the Genetec IP security portfolio is a security center, the company's open-architecture, a unified security platform that blends IP security systems within a single intuitive interface to simplify operations.
+From access control, video surveillance, and ALPR to communications, intrusion, and analytics-security center empowers organizations through enhanced situational awareness, unified command and control, and connectivity to the cloud.